raeginez/railsproject/README.md

 3) Run rails db:setup
 4) Run rails db:migrate
-5) Run rails s  (if you want to get the server started) To use our app you simply require a browser and internet connection.
-Here are some common steps you can follow when using our app:
+5) Run rails s  (if you want to get the server started)

-Here are the steps required to use our app:
+To use our app you simply require a browser and internet connection.
+Here are the instructions to use our app:

 - Sign Up to New Account: